wyzemoro/ghost-on-digitalocean-512MB/README.md

 Note: as of 3-27-2017 the latest version Ghost-alpha.17 is broken
 # Install Ghost 1.0+ on DigitalOcean 512 MB droplet
 <blockquote style="font-family: monospace;">
 Build a clonable Ghost server platform on a DigitalOcean 512 MB droplet with Ubuntu, MariaDB, Nginx, all the apps needed to run Ghost, unattended server upgrades, and daily automatic snapshots.
 Make a snapshot to clone present and future Ghost sites.
 Then install SSL encrypted Ghost and connect it to KeyCDN, MailChimp, Disqus, Google Analytics, and Google Custom Search.
-The whole process takes about a half-hour from zero to speedy, secure Ghost blog that backs itself up and keeps the server up to date.
+The whole process takes about a half-hour from zero to speedy, secure Ghost blog.
 </blockquote>
 <pre>
 <h2>1.
 Spin up a DigitalOcean 512 MB droplet</h2>